Judging by the number of articles written on the topic of money in relationships, it certainly qualifies as a hot-button issue.

 In my opinion, if a couple wants to combine their finances and build a better future together, several things need to happen first:

-They need to be comfortable talking about money in a pleasant but matter-of-fact manner.
+They need to be comfortable talking about money with each other, without getting into arguments.

 That means no raised voices, no judgments, and no veiled personal attacks.
 Equally importantly (I’ve observed this too many times), money issues shouldn’t be used as a proxy punching bag when one party wants to air grievances about something else that’s troubling them.

-They need to be 100% transparent about their financial situations, including significant assets, debts and bankruptcy history.
+They need to be 100% transparent about their finances, including significant assets, debts and bankruptcy history.

 Having debts (especially if they were taken on to buy assets or to further one’s education) shouldn’t be a deal breaker, but hiding debts could be.
 Always make sure that financial conversations start off on the right foot and in good faith, to avoid nasty surprises down the line.